 Rainy days are perfect for making cookies.
 These Yin Cookies are super easy to make and are great for warming the body and spirit.
 I modified this recipe from one I learned through the Tallgrass Animal Acupressure Institute.
-If you’d like to learn that recipe too, follow this link to my YouTube video.

 In Traditional Chinese Medicine, everything is about the balance of Yin and Yang.
 Yin is cooler and Yang is warmer.
 On wet and cool days, warming the body helps restore balance so the body can function more optimally.